Causal Message Passing for Experiments with Unknown and General Network Interference: Problem Formulation and Main Results

-In the context of the outcome specification presented in \eqref{eq:outcome_function_matrix}, an observation consists of panel data $\left\{\outcomeD{\expd}{n}{t}\right\}_{n\in[N],t\in[T]_0}$ obtained from conducting an experiment involving $N$ units with experimental design $\expd$.
-In this setting, individuals' outcomes evolve over time, and the interference effect propagates through the network.
-Then, the specification \eqref{eq:outcome_function_matrix} enables us to capture the interference effect by incorporating both the treatment spillover effect and the unit peer effect.
-This implies that the treatments and outcomes of all individuals can influence the outcome of any specific unit, thus relaxing the commonly employed neighborhood interference assumption in the network interference literature \citep{sussman2017elements}.
-Moreover, Eq.~\eqref{eq:outcome_function_matrix} accounts for the cascading effect of interventions in the system, allowing individuals located far apart to influence each other's outcomes through other units over multiple time periods.
-Therefore, this outcome model encompasses all types of effects depicted in Figure~\ref{fig:TEs}.
-In addition, the presence of each unit's entire treatment assignment over time on the right-hand side of Eq. \eqref{eq:outcome_function_matrix} encapsulates the anticipated effect discussed in $\S$ \ref{subsec:example}.
+The specification in \eqref{eq:outcome_function_matrix} captures key interference effects depicted in Figure~\ref{fig:TEs}, such as treatment spillover, unit peer effects, and autocorrelation.
+Furthermore, the treatments and outcomes of all units can affect the outcome of any specific unit, thus relaxing the commonly employed neighborhood interference assumption in the literature~\citep{sussman2017elements}.
+Additionally, \eqref{eq:outcome_function_matrix} accounts for the propagation of intervention effects across the network, enabling distant units to influence each other’s outcomes through intermediary units over multiple time periods.
+The presence of each unit’s entire treatment assignment over time on the right-hand side of \eqref{eq:outcome_function_matrix} also represents the anticipation effect.